Find information on what the Shared Savings Program means for health care providers and suppliers.

 Quality Payment Program

-- Advanced Alternative Payment Models (APMs): Includes Shared Savings Program Track 2, Track 3, and the Medicare ACO Track 1+ Model.
+- Advanced Alternative Payment Models (APMs): Include Shared Savings Program Track 2, Track 3, Level E of the BASIC track, ENHANCED track, and the Medicare ACO Track 1+ Model.

-To learn more about Quality Payment Program and Shared Savings Program interaction, see the Quality Payment Program Resource Library webpage.
+To learn more about Quality Payment Program and Shared Savings Program interaction, visit the Quality Payment Program Resource Library webpage.

 Other CMS Innovation Center InitiativesShared Savings Initiatives